tmcneil-g/theories-data-sci-curricula/README.md

    given to technology in curriculum that can handle big data.
 Is Donoho correct?

 ## 1. Comparison of skills
-To compare skills, using the 46 areas/sub-areas in the NASEM (2018) framework, I measure coursework coverage of (1) “hard” skills in statistics/mathematics and computer science versus (2) domain knowledge and “soft” skills in ethics and communication and teamwork.
+To compare skills and test academic capitalism theory, using the 46 areas/sub-areas in the NASEM (2018) framework, I measure coursework coverage of (1) “hard” skills in statistics/mathematics and computer science versus (2) domain knowledge and “soft” skills in ethics and communication and teamwork.

 ## 2. Cluster analysis
 I compare coverage among 53 areas/sub-areas within each of the NASEM and GDS frameworks using k-means clustering.

+### 2. Coursework and administrative unit

+To visualize the proportion of coursework in two areas ("hard" skills and "other" areas,), the units-visualization.R script creates a parallel coordinates plot with the proportions for each undergraduate data science program analyzed here.